2. Jobs howto

 2.7.
 Pending

-Jobs submitted to Slurm will start up as soon as the scheduler can find an appropriate resource depending on the availability of the nodes, job priority and job resources.
+Jobs submitted to Slurm will start up as soon as the scheduler can find an appropriate resource depending on the availability of the nodes, job priority and job requests.

 Lack of resources or insufficient account balance (status reason is AssocGrpCPUMinutesLimit or AssocGrpBillingMinutes) are the most common reasons that prevent a job from starting.